hayeah/ruby-bootcamp-mongoid/w01d02-basic-document.md

 # Objectives

-+ Use Mongoid to model Github Event
++ Use Mongoid to model Github Event.
-+ Read Mongoid code
++ Read Mongoid code.
 + Implement a simple Document model for MyMongoid.

 # Model Github Event With Mongoid